WordPress/openverse/documentation/reference/consent_decision_making.md

 # Consent decision-making

-The Openverse maintainers have elected to adopt a decision-making model based on the
+The Openverse project uses a decision-making model based on the
 [Sociocracy practice of "consent decision-making"](https://patterns.sociocracy30.org/consent-decision-making.html).
 We hope this will accomplish the following: